-While TRICARE coverage is quite comprehensive, it does not cover all health care costs.
+While TRICARE coverage is quite comprehensive, it does not cover all healthcare costs.
 There are special rules or limits on certain care, and some care is not covered at all.
-To learn more about what is covered by TRICARE, visit https://tricare.mil/coveredservices.
+To learn more about what is covered by TRICARE, visit https://tricare.mil/CoveredServices.

-TRICARE pays for medically necessary care and services that are provided at an appropriate level of care.
+TRICARE pays for medically necessary care and services that are provided at an appropriate setting for the required level of care.
 Claims for services that do not meet this definition may be denied.
-TRICARE can pay claims only for dates of service when the individual is actually enrolled in a TRICARE health plan.
+TRICARE can pay claims only for dates of service when the individual is enrolled in a TRICARE health plan.